usaid-cs/yesterday-i-learned/investing.md

 - [Put high-risk, high-reward assets in the TFSA, and low-risk, low-reward assets in the RRSP.](https://www.reddit.com/r/PersonalFinanceCanada/comments/a5th6k/investments_in_rrsp_vs_tfsa/)
 - If [30 year olds should have 100% in equities and 60 year olds should have 50/50 mix of equities and fixed-income investments](https://www.theglobeandmail.com/globe-investor/at-30-or-60-how-best-to-invest-your-tfsa/article36450229/), then you can tell each year you go beyond 30, you rebalance ~1.4% of your portfolio.
 - [US dividend ETFs prefer to be put in an RRSP](https://www.fool.ca/2016/12/13/not-all-canadian-dividend-etfs-are-created-equal/) because they don't have dividend tax credit either way, I think.
+- Since [DRIP changes the adjusted cost base of your holdings](https://www.moneysense.ca/columns/ask-moneysense/key-things-to-know-about-reinvested-dividends-on-your-etfs/) and you need to take care of the calculations, it is best to ignore the DRIP option and reinvest the dividends yourself if you have a non-registered account.